-Cushing’s Syndrome, in which the adrenal gland produces an excess of cortisol, a hormone that plays a part in regulating blood pressure, heart function and the body’s reaction to stress.
+Cushing's syndrome is a non-cancerous condition in which the adrenal gland produces an excess of cortisol, a hormone that plays a part in regulating blood pressure, heart function and the body’s reaction to stress.
 Cushing’s syndrome is rare.
 About two to four new cases per 1 million people are diagnosed in this country each year.

 Overproduction of cortisol may be caused by:

 - A benign tumor on the adrenal gland called an adenoma

 - An abnormality of the pituitary gland, usually a tumor (also called Cushing’s disease)

 - Long-term use of corticosteroid medications (such as prednisone)